ros2/ros2_documentation/source/Tutorials/Building-Realtime-rt_preempt-kernel-for-ROS-2.rst

     Building-Realtime-rt_preempt-kernel-for-ROS-2

-Building Realtime Linux for ROS 2 [community-contributed]
+Building realtime Linux for ROS 2 [community-contributed]
 =========================================================

 This tutorial begins with a clean Ubuntu 16.04.2 install.
 Actual kernel is 4.13.0-38-generic, but we will install another one.